 Some foodbanks also run a rural delivery service, taking emergency food parcels to clients who cannot afford to get to their nearest foodbank.

 Pears Foundation has provided core funding to the Trussell Trust Foodbank Network since 2007.
 This support, with crucial operating costs, has helped them build capacity and provide consistency in the standards of development and training across the expanding network.

 Increasingly, foodbanks are offering additional services, from cookery courses to connecting clients with agencies that are looking at ways to address the underlying causes of financial crises and food insecurity and help them break the cycle of poverty.
-Pears Foundation has also supported a pilot advice project in Tower Hamlets Foodbank (an independent foodbank run by the First Love Foundation) in partnership with the Child Poverty Action Group which has led to more clients obtaining their correct entitlements and gaining a better understanding of the support that is available for them.
+The Foundation also supported a pilot advice project in Tower Hamlets Foodbank (an independent foodbank run by the First Love Foundation) in partnership with the Child Poverty Action Group which led to more clients obtaining their correct entitlements and gaining a better understanding of the support that is available for them.